IIIF/api/source/api/auth/1.0/implementation.md

 Internet Explorer versions prior to the current "Edge" specification (including IE11) implement [P3P], which in the context of the IIIF Authentication specification will prevent a browser sending cookies across domain even for a content resource like an image or for an indirect load of the token via the frame used for postMessage, if those cookies have an explicit expiry and could therefore be used for tracking purposes across browser sessions.

-This can lead to hard-to-diagnose problems - one implementation of the specification might work in IE and another might fail, simply because they have dfferent cookie expiry settings.
+This can lead to hard-to-diagnose problems - one implementation of the specification might work in IE and another might fail, simply because they have different cookie expiry settings.

 Internet Explorer *will* send the cookie if the resource domain [publishes a P3P policy][p3p-summary] in the form of a P3P HTTP header that summarizes the privacy policy of the site.